 a.
-Traditional erga omnes rights. (i) Copyright.
+Traditional erga omnes rights.

+(i).
+Copyright.
 Besides ownership, copyright is one of the most important rights with third-party effects.
-European copyright law has been harmonized by the Information Society Service Directive (Directive 2001/29/EC), which has recently been amended by the Copyright DSM Directive (Directive (EU) 2019/790).
-In addition, the EU has adopted a number of specific instruments in the field, such as the Database Directive (Directive 96/9/EC) and the Software Directive (Directive 2009/24/EC).
+European copyright law has been harmonized by the Information Society Service Directive (Directive 2001/29/EC), which has recently been amended by the Copyright Digital Single Market (DSM) Directive (Directive (EU) 2019/790).
+In addition, the European Union has adopted a number of specific instruments in the field, such as the Database Directive (Directive 96/9/EC) and the Software Directive (Directive 2009/24/EC).
 The European legal framework on copyright does not provide for a list of types of protected works, as the Berne Convention does.
-In principle any type of work can enjoy copyright protection as long as it meets the legal requirements that the work is an expression of an idea that manifests itself in some material or concrete form and is 'original'.
-These requirements are explicitly stated in the Software Directive, which protects computer programs by copyright as literary works.
-Excluded from the scope are ideas and principles which underlie any element of a computer program (Article 1(2) Software Directive).
-The protection of a 'computer program' requires that it is original in the sense that it is the author's own intellectual creation (Article 1(3) Software Directive).
-According to the still prevailing view, the 'author' must be human, and a machine, even if powered by advanced AI, would not suffice.
-Data that is measured by sensors or produced by machines could therefore only be covered where the design of the data can directly be traced back to the software designer (Andreas Wiebe, Protection of industrial data - a new property right for the digital economy, 2016 Gewerblicher Rechtsschutz und Urheberrecht International, p.
+In principle, any type of work can enjoy copyright protection as long as it meets the legal requirements that the work is an expression of an idea that manifests itself in some material or concrete form and is "original."
+Those requirements are explicitly stated in the Software Directive, which protects computer programs by copyright as literary works.
+Excluded from the scope are ideas and principles that underlie any element of a computer program (Article 1(2) of the

+Software Directive).
+The protection of a "computer program" requires that it is original in the sense that it is the author's own intellectual creation (Article 1(3) Software Directive).
+According to the still prevailing view, the "author" must be human, and a machine, even if powered by advanced artificial intelligence (AI), would not suffice.
+Data that is measured by sensors or produced by machines could therefore only be covered if the design of the data can directly be traced back to the software designer (Andreas Wiebe, Protection of industrial data - a new property right for the digital economy, 2016 Gewerblicher Rechtsschutz und Urheberrecht International, p.
 877, 879).
-However, the European Parliament has recently taken the view that technical creations generated by AI technology must be protected under IP law in order to encourage investment and improve legal certainty for citizens, businesses and inventors (European Parliament resolution of 20 October 2020 on intellectual property rights for the development of artificial intelligence technologies (2020/2015(INI), P9 TA(2020)0277, No. 15).
-The Parliament called on the Commission to support common, uniform copyright provisions applicable to AI-generated works in the Union for cases where such works could be eligible for copyright protection (ibid, No. 15).
+However, the European Parliament has recently taken the view that technical creations generated by AI technology must be protected under intellectual property law in order to encourage investment and improve legal certainty for citizens, businesses, and inventors (European Parliament resolution of 20 October 2020 on intellectual property rights for the development of artificial intelligence technologies (2020/2015(INI), P9_TA(2020)0277, No. 15).
+The Parliament called on the Commission to support common, uniform copyright provisions applicable to AI-generated works in the Union for cases in which such works could be eligible for copyright protection (ibid, No. 15).